 Let’s start with insulations.
 Anything that restricts the movement of warm air away from your body (convective heat loss) is insulation.
 Cotton balls and shredded newspaper works as well as anything . . .The thicker and more uniform the insulation, the warmer you stay.
 But insulation also has to be durable and work with the human body—no itchy fiberglass batting, please . . .

-For many years, insulation was wool from sheep and goats, or Down from waterfowl.
+For many years, insulation was wool from sheep and goats, or down from waterfowl.
 Wool is heavier but keeps you warm even if it gets wet; Down is much lighter for equivalent warmth, very compressible but useless if it gets wet.
 See the conundrum?
 The new “dry down” options are changing that game–at a price.

 The original polyester batting was Polarguard and the latest versions are still used in quality clothing.
-Now there are dozens of similar products including Primaloft which is what’s in my “puffy” jacket from EMS and most of my sleeping bags.
+Now there are dozens of similar products including Primaloft.
 The best polyester battings act like Down though they are heavier, not as compressible.
-But polyester batting dries quicker than Down and retains some ability to insulate if it gets wet.
+But polyester batting dries quicker than down and retains some ability to insulate if it gets wet.

 It’s no wonder that, for awhile, it looked like wool and Down were obsolete.
 But they’ve made a real comeback in recent years.
 Wool in particular works very well as a lightweight layer and puffy Down jackets still offer more warmth of less weight than anything else on the market and the new dry down options are simply remarkable .

 The trick with whatever insulation you choose is to match your layers to prevailing conditions.
 Some days, a thin fleece might be all you need, particularly if you are moving.
 Other days you might need two or three insulation layers.
 Standard operating procedures these days is to under-dress while you are moving, even on very cold days.
-Then carry a puffy Down or Primaloft jacket in a dry bag (I like the Ultra-Sil from Sea to Summit) inside your pack your pack and throw it on instantly when you stop moving, before you chill.
+Then carry a puffy jacket in a dry bag (I like the Ultra-Sil from Sea to Summit) inside your pack your pack and throw it on instantly when you stop moving, before you chill.

 No matter how good your insulation layers are, they won’t do much good if they are soaked from rain, snow or sweat, or if the wind can cut right though them to suck out all the warm air trapped in the spaces between and among layers.
 The way to keep your insulation dry and shielded is with a good waterproof, breathable top layer of tightly woven nylon backed with a vapor-permeable membrane like Gore-Tex or one of the numerous similar products now on the market.